 Phases of Therapy

-My style of therapy is designed to move through 3 phases over the span of approximately 6-24 months.
+My style of therapy is designed to move through 3 phases over the course of treatment, with an optional 4th phase of treatment for clients who wish to remain in therapy after their initial goals have been accomplished.
 In addition to the individual achievements that my clients want to accomplish in therapy, each phase has specific goals:

 Phase I: Investigation